Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

-This is perhaps one of the most obvious jobs for someone who doesn’t want to work on the weekends.
+This is perhaps one of the most obvious jobs for someone who doesn’t want to work weekends.

-As a K-12 teacher, you’ll not only have weekends and evenings off, but you also won’t have to worry about working on holidays or over the summer, either.
+As a K-12 teacher, you’ll not only have weekends and evenings off, but also holidays and a summer break.

-That’s not to say that this kind of job isn’t challenging, though!
+That’s not to say this job isn’t challenging, though!

-There’s a lot of work that’s involved when it comes to planning lessons, managing student behaviors, and taking part in professional development workshops.
+A lot of work goes into planning lessons, managing student behaviors, and taking part in professional development workshops.

 Average Pay: $44,037 (Glassdoor)

 Get as much hands-on experience as possible!
 The most successful teachers not only participate in a student teaching experience while in college (a requirement for licensure in most states), but also engage in constant professional development.

 An information clerk collects information from customers, answers questions from the public, and handles claims.